gdavidbutler/pthreadChannel/README.md

 ## pthreadChannel
-Yet another implementation of a Communicating Sequential Process (CSP) Channel construct for pthreads.
+Yet another implementation of a Communicating Sequential Process (CSP) "Channel" construct for POSIX threads (pthreads).

-A Channel implements a configurable store of anonymous, pointer sized, messages.
+A Channel provides a programmable store of anonymous, pointer (void *) sized, messages.
-Threads can (optionally block to) put a message in to or get a message out of a Channel.
-When blocking, access to puting or getting is granted in a first-come-first-serve basis.

 * A Channel holds a single message, by default.
 (See below.)
-* Messages can be put waiting on a get, when needed.
-* Any number of threads can put to and get from a Channel.
+* Any number of pthreads can chanPut to or chanGet from a Channel.
-* A thread can attempt to put to or get from many Channels till one can proceed.
+* A pthread can chanPut to or chanGet from any number of Channels.

-This implementation's focus is fair access to messages, relaxed somewhat under pressure.
+This implementation's focus is fair access (first-come-first-serve), relaxed somewhat under pressure.

 Find the API in chan.h:

-* chanCreate: Allocate an open chan_t (reference count = 1) pair with a chanClose
+* chanCreate: Allocate an Open chan_t (reference count = 1, pair with chanClose).
-* chanOpen: Open a chan_t (increment a reference count) pair with a chanClose
+* chanOpen: Open a chan_t (increment reference count, pair with chanClose).
-* chanShut: Shutdown a chan_t (afterwards Put returns 0 and Get is non-blocking)
+* chanShut: Shutdown a chan_t (afterwards chanPut returns 0 and chanGet is non-blocking).
-* chanIsShut: Is a chan_t shutdown (a 0 return from a blocking chanPoll usually indicates a chan_t is Shut)
+* chanIsShut: Is a chan_t shutdown (to differentiate a 0 return from a blocking chanGet).
-* chanClose: Close a chan_t, (decrement a reference count) deallocate on last Close
+* chanClose: Close a chan_t (decrement reference count, deallocate on last chanClose).
-* chanGet: Get a message from a Channel
+* chanGet: Get a message from a Channel.
-* chanPut: Put a message to a Channel
+* chanPut: Put a message to a Channel.
-* chanPutWait: Put a message to a Channel, waiting till it has been gotten
+* chanPutWait: Put a message to a Channel synchronously (wait for a chanGet).
-* chanPoll: perform a Channel operation (chanOp_t) on one of an array of Channels, working to satisfy them in the order provided.
+* chanPoll: perform a Channel Operation (chanOp_t) on one of an array of Channels, working to satisfy them in the order provided.

-A Channel's store implementation is configurable.
+A Channel's store implementation is programmable.
-In classic CSP, a low latency synchronous rendezvous works well when coded in machine or assembler code (jumping instead of context switching).
+In classic CSPs, a low latency synchronous rendezvous (get and put block till the other arrives to exchange a message) works well when coded in machine or assembler language (a jumping, from put to get, context switch).
-If a store is needed, it is implemented in another process.
+Then, if a message store is desired (queue, stack, etc.), it is implemented as another CSP.
-However, modern processors provide native support for context frames (supporting local variables and recursive invocation).
-Resulting in "light weight" process context switching (e.g. setjmp()/longjmp(), makecontext()/swapcontext(), etc.)
-POSIX threads have an even greater context (process) switch cost.
-Therefore, simple stores should not be implemented in separate threads.
+Modern CSPs (e.g. "coroutines", "functions", etc.), supporting "local" variables and recursion, have a much higher context switch overhead.
+But native support by modern processors makes it acceptable.
+However pthreads require operating system support and context switches are prohibitively expensive for simple message stores.
-A solution is to implement stores as shared code executed within contexts of threads.
+A solution is to implement stores as shared code executed within pthreads' contexts.

-If provided, a Channel invokes a store implementation (while a mutex lock is held.)
+If provided at chanCreate, a Channel can use a store implementation.
-The implementation can control store latency, priority, etc.
+The implementation can control latency, priority, etc.
 A Channel FIFO store implementation is provided.

 Find the API in chanFifo.h:

-* chanFifoSa: allocate a chanFifoSc (chanFifo context)
+* chanFifoSa: allocate a chanFifoSc (chanFifo store context)
-* chanFifoSd: deallocate a chanFifoSc (chanFifo context)
+* chanFifoSd: deallocate a chanFifoSc (chanFifo store context)
 * chanFifoSi: chanFifo store implementation

-Since a thread can't both wait in a chanPoll() and in a poll()/select()/etc., support for integrating bound sockets with Channels is provided.
+Since a pthread can't both wait in a chanPoll() and in a poll()/select()/etc., support for integrating bound sockets with Channels is provided.

 Find the API in chanSock.h:

 * chanSock: link a bound full duplex socket to a pair of Channels

-Use "make" to build.

 Some examples: